 If you will not have a makeup artist at the session, please arrive camera-ready.

 Our rates include image retouching.
-We soften age/smile lines, whiten teeth, remove stray hairs, and smooth blemishes.
+We soften age/smile lines, whiten teeth, remove stray hairs, smooth blemishes, and make general lighting and color enhancements.
 We take a natural-looking, conservative approach with our retouching.
 Please note our “style” and edits always reflect the images you see on our site.

 CAN WE SHOOT ON LOCATION?

 Yes!
 Most of our sessions are shot in the studio, but if you are looking for variety or have a special location in mind — a 787 flight deck?
 We can do that.
 Just keep in mind the appropriateness of the background: is it relevant to you, your business, and your brand?
 We can discuss this in a free pre-shoot consult.

 When we finish the session, we’ll sit down and review the photos.
 It’s helpful to have a second set of eyes as you select the best shots for your finished, retouched images.
 This process puts you in control of your purchase and ensures you get what you want.